Branch-and-bound for biobjective mixed-integer linear programming: Presolve and Preprocessing

 Presolve for MILP uses both primal and dual information.
 The primal information of a BOMILP instance is no different than its single objective counterpart and thus primal presolve techniques can be applied directly to it.
 However, due to the presence of an additional objective, one must take care while utilizing dual information for a biobjective problem.
 We extend a few single objective dual presolve techniques to BOMILP (their extension to three or more objectives is immediate and omitted here).
-In particular, we discuss duality fixing \citep{martin2001general} and the exploitation of singleton and dominating columns \citep{gamrath2015}.
-The proofs are given in Appendix \ref{app:proofs} since they are straightforward generalizations of those for MILPs.